fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 #### Steps to remove the older curl packages

-1. If curl and libcurl are already installed, remove it:
+1. If curl and libcurl are already installed, uninstall it:
 	```
 	sudo apt remove curl libcurl4-openssl-dev
 	```